-Can You Get Disability for COPD?
+Can You Get Disability Benefits for COPD in Pennsylvania?

 The CDC reports that more than 6% of Pennsylvanians have been diagnosed with COPD.
 If you’re among them, and your condition is so severe that you are unable to work, you might qualify for monthly benefits through the Social Security Administration.
 Our disability lawyers explain how.

 Chronic obstructive pulmonary disease, better known as COPD, is a widespread but serious medical condition which affects an estimated 12.7 million adults in the United States.
 According to the American Lung Association, COPD is now the third most common cause of death in the country, accounting for nearly 135,000 fatalities in 2010 alone.

 The CDC reports that most cases of COPD stem from smoking.
 Other common causes include:

 - Being related to someone who has COPD.

 - Excess weight around the abdomen, which can impair lung function.

 COPD is often described as a hybrid form of two other respiratory disorders: chronic bronchitis (where the lungs’ bronchial tubes become narrow, inflamed, and full of mucus) and emphysema (where air sacs called alveoli become less efficient).
 In COPD patients, this combination leads to serious and in some cases life-threatening medical effects, including: